dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

 - data folder:
   - Features we extracted from the wav and midi files were exported to csv and saved in this folder
   - Wav, Midi, Metadata, NPZ Files dataset (21 Gigabytes) can be found at this <a href="https://www.kaggle.com/imsparsh/musicnet-dataset/code">link</a>.
-  - EDA Plots done in google collab were saved here.
+  - EDA Plots done in google collab were saved in both google drive and github.
 Not all the plots could not be done in github due to 21gb data size.

 - scripts folder:
   - Data Preprocessing : Extraction and Feature Engineering